Holiday Shipping Deadline is December 10, 2025

 Meku: (Welcome)

-Wayuką́ is an Indigenous- and woman-owned business based in Louisville, Kentucky and owned by Anna M. Asbury, an enrolled member of the Saponi-Catawba Nation of the Ohio Valley.
+Wayuką́, an Indigenous and woman-owned business based in Louisville, Kentucky, was founded by Anna M. Asbury, an enrolled member of the Saponi-Catawba Nation of the Ohio Valley.

 Originally formed in 2016 under the name Chained Dolls, Wayuką́’s vision hasn’t changed.
 Having a strong DIY work ethnic, she focuses her handmade and digital designs on her ancestry (Yesą́, German).

-When not crafting/designing, she writes poetry, crime and horror stories under the name Rena Aliston and enjoys archery, gardening, genealogy and spending time with her family.
+When not crafting/designing, she writes poetry, crime and horror stories under the name Rena Aliston, creates abstract art under the name Vexenwraith, and enjoys archery, gardening, genealogy and spending time with her family.

 Wayuką́